leonardr/botfriend/README.md

-# botfriend
+# Botfriend

-`botfriend` is a Python framework for managing a lot of creative bots that post to a number of different services.
+Botfriend is a Python framework for managing a lot of creative bots that post to a number of different services.

-I think the primary features of `botfriend` are these:
+I think the primary features of Botfriend are these:

 * Minimal Python coding -- just write the interesting part of your bot.
 * Simple YAML-based configuration.